Phytoplankton Monitoring Program

 Phytoplankton Monitoring in California

 The Phytoplankton Monitoring Program was officially launched in January 1993 when the first volunteer sample arrived at the CDPH laboratory.
 The first volunteers were existing program participants in the Shellfish Monitoring Program and local concerned citizens.
-Over the years the number and diversity of program participants has increased and includes local public health agencies, municipal utilities, K-12 school groups, university researchers and students, local environmental groups, educational nonprofit organizations, marine animal rescue centers, involved citizens, and many others.
-During 2008 there were 79 active volunteers collecting approximately 1700 samples at 137 different locations.
-Over the first 15 years of the program there have been over 21,000 samples collected!
+Over the years the number and diversity of program participants has increased and includes local public health agencies, municipal utilities, K–12 school groups, university researchers and students, local environmental groups, educational nonprofit organizations, marine animal rescue centers, involved citizens, and many others.
+During 2014 there were 85 active volunteers collecting 1975 samples at 161 different locations.
+Over the first 20 years of the program there have been over 29,000 samples collected!
 This is a true testament to the dedication and importance of everyone who has participated in this program over the years.

 What Volunteers Do